cdown/chrisdown.name/_posts/2020-01-13-1195725856-and-friends-the-origins-of-mysterious-numbers.md

 These are all really tightly clustered, generally from 0x40 to 0x50, which implies there might actually be some semantic meaning per-byte.
-And since these are `char` sized, here's a guess about what might be encoded in them...
+And since these are `char`-sized, here's a guess about what might be encoded in them...

 {% highlight python %}
 >>> '\x47\x45\x54\x20'